epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 name: box6

 expression: "POLYGON("+join(array(C1min, C2min, C1min, C2max, C1max, C2Max, C1max, C2min), ",")+")"
 * You also need to edit the column definition.
 Click the icon Display column metadata.
-Search for box5, type in the field xtype of this parameter: adql:REGION (required for TAP).
+Search for box5, type in the field xtype of this parameter: adql:REGION followed by ENTER (required for TAP).
 You can also rename s_region to s_region_0 for later processing in Aladin.

 * These bounding boxes can be displayed in TOPCAT using SkyPlot window, with a polygonal form or a quadrilateral layer (see another tutorial).
 They provide a reasonably accurate estimate of the session footprints, at least outside the polar areas and after the final polar orbit is reached.